-The Large Magellanic Cloud
+The Large Magellanic Cloud The University of Sydney

 Irregular galaxies tend to be small, 1-25% of the size of our Galaxy.

 Our Galaxy is large compared to most spirals, though there are some larger.

 Elliptical galaxies cover a range of sizes.
 Giant ellipticals are the largest galaxies, up to 5 times the diameter and 50 times the mass of the Milky Way.